Jayne Mansfield: Career

-Playboy
+Early modeling and performing

 While attending the University of Texas at Austin, Mansfield won several beauty contests, including Miss Photoflash, Miss Magnesium Lamp, and Miss Fire Prevention Week.
 By her own account, the only title she refused was Miss Roquefort Cheese, because she believed it "just didn't sound right".
-Jayne later also rejected "Miss Prime Rib" in 1957.
-In 1952, while in Dallas, she and Paul Mansfield participated in small local-theater productions of The Slaves of Demon Rum and Ten Nights in a Barroom, and Anything Goes in Camp Gordon, Georgia.
-After he left for military service, she made her first significant stage appearance in a production of Arthur Miller's Death of a Salesman on October 22, 1953, with the players of the Knox Street Theater, headed by Lumet.
-While at UCLA, she entered the Miss California contest (hiding her marital status), and won the local round before withdrawing.
+Mansfield rejected "Miss Prime Rib" in 1957 as well.

+In 1952, while in Dallas, she and Paul Mansfield participated in small local-theater productions of The Slaves of Demon Rum and Ten Nights in a Barroom.
+They also appeared in Anything Goes in Camp Gordon, Georgia.
+After he left for military service, she made her first significant stage appearance in a production of Arthur Miller's Death of a Salesman on October 22, 1953, with the players of the Knox Street Theater, headed by Sidney Lumet.

+After Paul returned from a deployment to Korea, Mansfield moved with Paul and their daughter, Jayne Marie, to Los Angeles in 1954.
+Mansfield worked various odd jobs, including selling popcorn at the Stanley Warner Theatre, teaching dance, selling candy at a movie theater, modeling part-time at the Blue Book Model Agency, and working as a photographer at Esther Williams's Trails Restaurant.